A closeup of 'Threshold' a green, tile mosaic created by Lynn Basa, located in the main entrance to Nancy Nicholas Hall.

 1 credit

-What types of design careers are available in the fields of textiles, fashion, apparel design, interior design, industrial design, and architecture?
-Learn first-hand from design industry experts who visit class as guest speakers and panel members.
+Provides detailed examination of design careers in the fields of textiles, fashion, and apparel design as well as interior design, industrial design, and architecture.
+High level industry experts from leading companies in the design industry participate as guest speakers and panel members.

 DS 341 Design Thinking for Transformation